- Travel and Places»

 Carvings and Traditional Masks of Bali - Interesting Buys

 7. Climb Mount Batur in Kintamani

 Located in Kintamani, Mt.
-Batur has been in the travel news recently, March 2010, when a 25 year old Swedish fell into its crater.
-This volcano has an elevation of about 5,633 ft.
+Batur has an elevation of about 5,633 ft.
 It has been active since its first recorded eruption in 1804.
 Danau Batur is the largest crater lake in Bali and feeds the population with abundance of fish.
 For the Balinese, it is a holy place.
 They go there to offer to the gods.

 You can climb to Mt.
 Batur and enjoy the scenic view and smell the sulfur close to the crater.
 This is better done early so you can be there for sunrise which people claim is just magnificent.
 Some camp there, too.
 Arrange your tours with highly recommended operators, not just do this on a spur of the moment right there as you will be charged much.
 Make sure you are properly outfitted, hiking boots, hat, long pants, long sleeve shirt and gloves.